wp-kit/auth/README.md

 return [
     //
     WPKit\Config\ConfigServiceProvider::class, // we need this too
+    WPKit\Routing\RoutingServiceProvider::class, // we need this too
     WPKit\Hashing\HashingServiceProvider::class, // we need this too
     Illuminate\Cookie\CookieServiceProvider::class, // we need this too
     Illuminate\Auth\AuthServiceProvider::class, // we need this too
-    Illuminate\Filesystem\FilesystemServiceProvider::class, // specify the driver provider, if using BasicAuth Illuminate\Session\SessionServiceProvider::class, // you need this too, if using BasicAuth WPKit\Auth\AuthServiceProvider::class
+    Illuminate\Filesystem\FilesystemServiceProvider::class, // specify the driver provider, if using BasicAuth Illuminate\Session\SessionServiceProvider::class, // we need this too, if using BasicAuth WPKit\Auth\AuthServiceProvider::class
     //
 ];